Vaduz Travel Guide

 One of the smallest capital cities in the world, Vaduz has a population of just over 5,000 people.
 This Liechtenstein capital is home to the government, parliament and palace of His Highness Prince Hans-Adam.

-Most visitors to Vaduz come to enjoy the breathtaking surroundings of Liechtenstein, which are easily accessible from the city.
+Most tourists to Vaduz come to enjoy the breathtaking surroundings of Liechtenstein, which are easily accessible from the city, many choose a tour of Vaduz to allow them to see all of the great tourists attractions.
 Furstensteig provides fantastic views of Switzerland, Germany and most of Liechtenstein.
 Those looking to hit the slopes for skiing or snowboarding will find Malbun is a lovely little ski resort which overlooks the Rhine valley below.

-In fact, many people visit Liechtenstein for skiing instead of Switzerland or Austria because Malbun's lift rates are significantly lower.
-In the summer, Liechtenstein offers great opportunities for biking and hiking.
+In fact, many people visit Liechtenstein for skiing as Malbun's lift rates are significantly lower.
+In the summer, Liechtenstein offers great opportunities for biking and hiking holidays.

 For those who would like to partake in a sporting activity away from the Alps, there are many sporting facilities in Vaduz including a large open-air swimming pool with a 60-metre slide, a squash centre, indoor tennis court and a football stadium where the local FC Vaduz club plays.